 If you’re studying or interested in learning French, you might be aware of French language proficiency test in India.
 In this article, you’ll find all the details about various french test such as DELF, DALF, TEF, TCF, exam centres, fees and why you should take the official french exam recognized by the French government.

-There are tons of compelling reasons why to learn French in India.
-Thanks to a wide range of Job opportunities in Foreign languages, the advantages of learning the French language in India is full of career opportunities.
+Why learn French of all the languages?
+There are tons of compelling reasons to learn French language in India, the advantages of learning French is immense and full of career opportunities.
 With over 30 French speaking countries in the world, There are currently over 270 million French Speaking population in the world.

 What is French Language Proficiency Test?

-You can demonstrate your level of French proficiency by passing a language test (TEF or TCF) or by earning a diploma (DELF or DALF).
+You can demonstrate your level of French competency by passing an international language test (TEF or TCF) or by earning a diploma (DELF or DALF).
 Since these certifications give job seekers and employees a competitive advantage.
 Thus, It is a great asset to include on your resume.

 A documentary proof of French language test certificate added to other requirements will put you on your way to a smooth interview process.
 The test result will somehow restrict the interviewer on the types of questions you are supposed to answer.
 Instead of asking you about things like “what is an office called in French,” it is most likely that you would instead be asked “what level did you attain in DELF/DALF?
 This is as a result of your French language test certification included in your qualifications.

-There are few more advantages like boosting one’s confidence, improving the odds if you’re planning to immigrate to French-speaking countries, travelling to France or any French-speaking countries, and of course confirmation of your French proficiency level.
+There are few more advantages like boosting one’s confidence, improving the odds if you’re planning to immigrate to French-speaking countries, travelling to Francophone nations, Career in French language, and of course confirmation of your French proficiency level.

 DELF / DALF Exams in India